cagi23/coding-challenges-paltform/review_scorecard.md

 3 - Very good performance
 10.0
-Deployment Guide   (15.0)	Weight	Response close Question 1.3.1 Merely following the instructions in the Deployment Guide, you are able to successfully deploy the application?
+Deployment Guide   (15.0)	Weight	Response
+ Question 1.3.1 Merely following the instructions in the Deployment Guide, you are able to successfully deploy the application?
 Deployment Guide should use the markdown template located here: https://github.com/topcoderinc/topcoder-standards/blob/master/documentation-templates/README.md
 Each section has its own purpose and if the application has multiple components, each section has been organized into sub sections to deal with each component.